codenvy/codenvy/DOCKERIZED.md

 5. Boot2docker.
 We have not thoroughly tested certain configurations using boot2docker for Windows.
 You can expect issues if you do not set CODENVY_CONFIG or CODENVY_INSTANCE to %userprofile%.

+6. If you `codenvy remove-node`, we trigger a system-wide restart.
+Your workspaces and users are not affected.
+This is a temporary limitation.

+7. We do a single-node deployment of etcd, which is used as a distributed key-value store.
+If your users are creating workspaces that use Docker compose syntax, there are scenarios where separate containers for a single workspace will be scheduled onto different physical nodes.
+With our single node implementation of etcd, those containers will not be part of the same network and cannot communicate with one another.
+Your users will yell at you.
+The current work around is to manually configure etcd, zookeeper, or Consul on each physical node before you add it into the Codenvy cluster, and then activate "overlay" networking mode in `codenvy.env` file.
+Contact us for guidance on how to configure this.
+For GA we will provide a distributed key value store that does not have this limitation.

 ## Getting Help
 If you run into an issue starting, configuring or running Codenvy, please open a GitHub issue providing:
 - the host distribution and release version